 Letter From the Director

-Welcome to the University of Arizona Genetic Counseling Graduate Program (UAGCGP).
-I am pleased that you are interested in the field of genetic counseling and exploring our new program.
+Welcome to the University of Arizona Genetic Counseling Graduate Program (UAZGCGP).
+I am pleased that you are interested in the field of genetic counseling and exploring our program.

-The UAGCGP is part of the Department of Cellular and Molecular Medicine in the UA College of Medicine – Tucson, and works closely with the UA Health Sciences Center for Applied Genetics and Genomic Medicine in the administration of the program.
-The UAGCGP builds on the strengths of a program offered by the University of Arizona from 1995 through 2005.
+The UAZGCGP is administered by the Office of the Senior Vice President for Health Sciences at the UArizona and has an academic home in the Department of Cellular and Molecular Medicine (CMM) under the College of Medicine - Tucson.
+The UAZGCGP builds on the strengths of a program offered by the University of Arizona from 1995 through 2005.
 The strengths of the program include: senior leadership and outstanding course content and clinical rotations.
-The new program opened its doors to our inaugural class in the fall semester of 2019.
-Students in our program will have the opportunity to work in diverse clinical settings with genetics professionals in both Tucson and Phoenix.
-The UAGCGP is the only genetic counseling training program in Arizona, and one of just a few in the Southwestern United States.
+The program opened its doors to our inaugural class in the fall semester of 2019.
+Students in our program have the opportunity to work in diverse clinical settings with genetics professionals in both Tucson and Phoenix.
+The UAZGCGP and the ASU GC Program are the only genetic counseling training programs in Arizona, and two of just a few in the Southwestern United States.

 - Work as a member of a genetic/genomic health care team